 If you are new to cider making, start by reviewing the basic cider making instructions found here.

 Preparing the Must:

 - Place the honey container in hot water to liquefy the honey

-- Pour the cider (room temp or warmer) and honey into a sanitized fermenter and mix vigorously
+- Pour the apple juice (room temp or warmer) and honey into a sanitized fermenter and mix vigorously

 - Take a hydrometer reading once the honey has completely dissolved